What is a No Claims Bonus?

 If you decide to switch insurers, then your existing bonus will only be transferable for two years, after which it will expire.

 The outcome of your no claims bonus after making a claim will depend on your insurer.
-Some insurers may simply reduce the discount if they have to pay out, while others may get rid of it altogether.
+Some insurers may simply reduce the discount if they have had to pay out, while others may get rid of it altogether, leaving you with a more expensive annual premium.

 Sometimes it depends on the circumstances of the claim itself.
 For example, if two cars are involved and the insurers cannot come to an agreement on whose fault it is, both drivers’ bonuses may be evenly reduced.